Trevo525/btrfdeck/README.md

 ## 5. Remove the password from the deck user.
     sudo passwd -d deck

 ## format-sdcard.sh

 I found another file in the same directory.
 So I added it here. `format-sdcard.sh`.
+I believe that this file is what is triggered from the "Format SD" button in the Steam Deck UI.
 Potentially this could be edited to format to btrfs rather than ext4 through the Steam Deck UI so that you don't have to don't have to go to the desktop to format with btrfs.
+Once I get some tests on the above, I will try to get this setup as well!

 **Saved for if I get this to work**: